gI0baI/fast-flags/README.md

 ```

 ### No Player Textures
-Stop rendering every player's clothing, making them appear grey
+Stop rendering every player's clothing, making them appear grey.

 ```json
 "DFIntTextureCompositorActiveJobs": 0
 ```

 ### Anti-aliasing
-Sets the intensity of anti-aliasing by 0 (Default), 1, 2, 4, or 8; the higher the number, the more it may affect performance
+Sets the intensity of anti-aliasing by 0 (Default), 1, 2, 4, or 8.
+The higher the number, the more it may affect performance.

 ```json
 "FIntDebugForceMSAASamples": 1
 ```

 ### No Shadows
-Disables part and player shadows
+Disables part and player shadows.

 ```json
 "FIntRenderShadowIntensity": 0
 ```

 ### No Post-Processing Effects
-Disables all [post-processing effects](https://create.roblox.com/docs/environment/post-processing-effects) like blur and depth-of-field
+Disables all [post-processing effects](https://create.roblox.com/docs/environment/post-processing-effects) like blur and depth-of-field.

 ```json
 "FFlagDisablePostFx": true